DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 ## dnsforfamily

-(DNSCrypt Protocol) (Now supports DNSSEC).
+(DNSCrypt Protocol) (Supports DNSSEC).
 Block adult websites, gambling websites, malwares, trackers and advertisements.
 It also enforces safe search in: Google, YouTube, Bing, DuckDuckGo and Yandex.

 Social websites like Facebook and Instagram are not blocked.
 No DNS queries are logged.